The Importance of Proper Fundamentals:

 Now think about shooting one handed with your dominant/strong hand (if you haven’t, try dry firing your unloaded firearm now, using only your dominant/strong hand).
 How much more difficult is it to manipulate the trigger and hold your sights steady on your target?
 Much, much more difficult would be the answer you most likely will come to.
 So, if it is much, much harder to shoot with your off/weak hand removed from the pistol, it stands to reason that your off/weak hand plays a much larger role in getting a solid, stable and consistent grip on your firearm than we typically think.

-Let's acquire a good two handed grip now.
+Let's acquire a good two-handed grip now.
 Go ahead and grip your firearm with your dominant/strong hand, keeping in mind what we mentioned above.
 Look at all the surface area of grip exposed for your off/weak hand to occupy.
 Looks a little like a backward ‘C’ right?
 You want to trace that ‘C’ with your off/weak hand and slide that hand until it interlocks with your dominant/strong hand.
+Doing this will allow you to get the base of your off hand to make contact with the grip.
+The more hand-to-grip contact the more solid your grip will be.

 Practice and give it some time to sink in.
 I think you will be pleased with the results.
 As always, remain vigilant and stay safe.
 Are you training enough?